snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MSSQL-connector.md

 ## Limitations
 - Microsoft SQL Server connector: The on-premises database must run SQL Server version 2008 or later.
 - Azure SQL connector: The Microsoft 365 subscription and Azure subscription (hosting Azure SQL database) must lie within the same Microsoft Entra ID.
-Cross-tenant data flow is not supported.
+Cross-tenant data flow isn't supported.
 - To support high crawl speed and better performance, the connector is built to support OLTP (Online Transaction Processing) workloads only.
-OLAP (Online Analytical Processing) workloads which do not execute the provided SQL query in 40 seconds timeout and aren't supported.
+OLAP (Online Analytical Processing) workloads which don't execute the provided SQL query in 40-seconds timeout and aren't supported.
 - ACLs are only supported by using a User Principal Name (UPN), Microsoft Entra ID, or Active Directory Security.
 - Indexing rich content inside database columns isn't supported.
 Examples of such content are HTML, JSON, XML, blobs, and document parsings that exist as links inside the database columns.